jhoyla/draft-jhoyla-req-mtls-flag/draft-jhoyla-req-mtls-flag.md

 This flag is intended to be used by clients sending automated traffic, not those that are directly operated by (human) users.
-Clients that set this flag SHOULD only do so when a client certificate is directly available to them, and MUST NOT prompt the user or take actions that would prompt the user for example trying to read certificates from off-board devices such as smart cards.
+Clients that set this flag should only do so when a client certificate is directly available to them, and must not prompt the user or take actions that would prompt the user for example trying to read certificates from off-board devices such as smart cards.

 # Conventions and Definitions